 NEPA was the first major environmental law in the United States, signed by President Nixon on January 1, 1970.
 NEPA requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 The goal of the NEPA process is to foster action that protects, restores, and enhances our environment.
 This is achieved through using Environmental Assessments (EAs) and Environmental Impact Statements (EISs) to provide public officials with relevant information and allow a detailed look at the potential environmental consequences of each proposed project.
 Read more about the NEPA process from the Council of Environmental Quality.

-The Deschutes Basin Board of Control (comprised of eight irrigation districts) is the lead project sponsor and local irrigation districts are the co-sponsors for several modernization projects in the upper Deschutes Basin.
-Central Oregon Irrigation District, Swalley Irrigation District, and Tumalo Irrigation District are each proposing separate projects to modernize their irrigation infrastructure.
+In the Deschutes Basin, the Deschutes Basin Board of Control (comprised of eight irrigation districts) is the lead project sponsor and local irrigation districts are the co-sponsors for several modernization projects.
+Central Oregon Irrigation District, Swalley Irrigation District, Tumalo Irrigation District, and Lone Pine Irrigation District are each proposing separate projects to modernize their irrigation infrastructure.

 NRCS is the lead agency responsible for writing the Plan-EAs to ensure compliance with NEPA.
 Depending on the significance of the environmental effects of the proposed project, NCRS will issue a decision known as a “Finding of No Significant Impact” (FONSI) or will pursue additional review.
 NRCS will determine if the proposed projects provide sufficient watershed conservation net benefits to receive federal financial assistance.